Virtual Forum: Challenges & Opportunities for Agriculture in a Post-Pandemic World

 View the Forum recording.

-If you have any questions about the Forum, please email firstname.lastname@example.org
+If you have any questions or technical issues related to the forum, please email firstname.lastname@example.org.

 In this Forum, we talked not only about the challenges facing agriculture due to the COVID-19 pandemic—but also the possible silver linings.